memorysafety/website/content/en/docs/memory-safety.md

 Extremely.
 A [recent study] found that 60-70% of vulnerabilities in iOS and macOS are memory safety vulnerabilities.
 [Microsoft estimates] that 70% of all vulnerabilities in their products over the last decade have been memory safety issues.
 [Google estimated] that 90% of Android vulnerabilities are memory safety issues.
 [An analysis of 0-days] that were discovered being exploited in the wild found that more than 80% of the exploited vulnerabilities were memory safety issues [^1].

 The [Slammer worm] from 2003 was a buffer overflow (out-of-bounds write).
 So was [WannaCry] (out-of-bounds write).
 The [Trident exploit] against iPhones used three different memory safety vulnerabilities (two use-after-frees and an out-of-bounds read).
-[HeartBleed] was a memory safety problem (out-of-bounds read).
+[Heartbleed] was a memory safety problem (out-of-bounds read).
 [Stagefright] on Android too (out-of-bounds writes).
 The [Ghost] vulnerability in glibc?
 You betcha (out-of-bounds write).

 These vulnerabilities and exploits, and many others, are made possible because C and C++ are not memory safe.
 Organizations which write large amounts of C and C++ inevitably produce large numbers of vulnerabilities that can be directly attributed to a lack of memory safety.
 These vulnerabilities are exploited, to the peril of [hospitals], [human rights dissidents], and [health policy experts].
 Using C and C++ is [bad for society], [bad for your reputation], and it's [bad for your customers].